 Renowned theatre director, stage designer.
 He was born on 7th November 1943 in Jastrzębie Zdrój.

-While a student, Lupa developed a professional relationship with Konrad Swinarski, attending his classes in play analysis and serving as his assistant on a production of Hamlet at the Stary Teatr (Old Theatre) in Krakow.
+While a student, Lupa developed a professional relationship with Konrad Swinarski, attending his classes in play analysis and serving as his assistant on a production of Hamlet at the Stary Teatr in Kraków.
 Lupa has admitted that Swinarski taught him to explore the meaning of individual scenes and to work with actors.
 As a student, the director was also fascinated by the theatre of Tadeusz Kantor and the function of the actor in the stage reality devised by Kantor.
+Lupa explained:

 The work of Swinarski and Kantor was a psychological event for me.
-Specifically, I have in mind their stagings of Wyzwolenie/ Liberation and Umarła klasa / The Dead Class, Lupa was quoted as saying.
-(Teatr / Theatre monthly, 1979, no. 15)
+Specifically, I have in mind their stagings of Wyzwolenie (Liberation) and Umarła klasa (The Dead Class).

 On the other hand, Carl Gustav Jung proved to be the author of paramount importance to the director.